hashicorp/terraform-provider-tfe/website/docs/d/workspace.html.markdown

 * `identifier` - A reference to your VCS repository in the format `:org/:repo` where `:org` and `:repo` refer to the organization and repository in your VCS provider.
-* `branch` - The repository branch that Terraform will execute from.
 * `ingress_submodules` - Indicates whether submodules should be fetched when cloning the VCS repository.
 * `oauth_token_id` - OAuth token ID of the configured VCS connection.